hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### 4.3.7 <a id="x_account_bytes_used_response"></a>X-Account-Bytes-Used

-The total size in bytes of all objects in all containers assicated with the account.
+The total size in bytes of all objects in all containers associated with the account.

 ### 4.3.8 <a id="x_account_container_count_response"></a>X-Account-Container-Count